Heart block

 Clinically speaking, the blocks tend to have more serious potential the closer they are to the "end" of the electrical path (the muscles of the heart regulated by the heartbeat), and less serious effects the closer they are to the "start" (at the SA node), because the potential disruption becomes greater as more of the "path" is "blocked" from its "end" point.
 Therefore, most of the important heart blocks are AV nodal blocks and infra-Hisian blocks.
-SA blocks are usually of lesser clinical significance, since in the event of SA block, the AV node contains a secondary pacemaker which would still maintain a heart rate of around 40 - 60 beats per minute, sufficient for consciousness and much of daily life in the majority of individuals.
+SA blocks are usually of lesser clinical significance, since, in the event of an SA node block, the AV node contains a secondary pacemaker which would still maintain a heart rate of around 40–60 beats per minute, sufficient for consciousness and much of daily life in most cases.

 Types

 Following the path of the electrical signals, the places where conduction can be blocked give rise to different kinds of heart blocks:

-SA and AV node blocks are each divided into three degrees, with second degree blocks being divided into two types (written either "type I or II" or "type 1 or 2").
+SA and AV node blocks are each divided into three degrees, with second-degree blocks being divided into two types (written either "type I or II" or "type 1 or 2").
 In an SA block, the electrical impulse is delayed or blocked on the way to the atria, thus delaying atrial depolarization.
 By contrast, an AV block occurs in the AV node and delays ventricular depolarization.
-The term "Wenckebach block" is also used for some heart blocks, and can refer to a second degree type I block in either the SA node or the AV node, however the ECG features of the two are quite distinctly different.
+The term "Wenckebach block" is also used for some heart blocks, and can refer to a second-degree type I block in either the SA node or the AV node; however, the ECG features of the two are quite distinctly different.

 SA nodal blocks

 SA blocks rarely give severe symptoms, because even if an individual had complete block at this level of the conduction system (which is uncommon), the secondary pacemaker of the heart would be at the AV node, which would fire at 40 to 60 beats a minute, which is enough to retain consciousness in the resting state.
-However SA block is capable of causing problematic symptoms even so, and may also hint at conduction issues elsewhere in the heart, and therefore SA blocks are - despite their lower level of life-threatening risk - still "the most common indication for pacemaker implantation in the US".
+However, SA block is capable of causing problematic symptoms even so, and may also hint at conduction issues elsewhere in the heart, and therefore SA blocks are – despite their lower level of life-threatening risk – still "the most common indication for pacemaker implantation in the US".

 Types of SA nodal blocks include: